-The mutual fund may invest up to a maximum of 20% of its assets in units or shares of diversified and/or flexible UCIs, particularly those with absolute return strategies (defined as management uncorrelated from traditional markets) for up to 15% of the mutual fund's assets, or alternative strategies in accordance with the rules referred to in Articles R. 214-9 to R. 214-30 of the French Monetary and Financial Code within the limit of 10% of the mutual fund's assets.
+It is invested in units or shares of UCIs with a diversified and/or flexible profile applying in particular absolute return strategies (defined as management decorrelated from traditional markets) within the limit of 20% of the fund's assets, or alternative strategies in accordance with the rules referred to in Articles R. 214-9 to R. 214-30 of the French Monetary and Financial Code, within the limit of 10% of the fund's assets.